IOC declines to give Russia and Belarus formal invitations to Paris Olympics 1 year out

 It is an International Olympic Committee tradition exactly one year before a Summer Games or Winter Games opens to invite all the national teams worldwide to the event.

-Despite the protocol move, some Russian and Belarusian athletes could still compete in Paris despite their countries’ war on Ukraine.
-Their national teams will not yet be asked to come.
+Despite the protocol move, some Russian and Belarusian athletes could still compete in Paris — despite their countries’ war on Ukraine — without their national teams being invited.

 The IOC said Thursday that 203 eligible national Olympic committees (NOCs) will be sent their invitations to Paris on July 26.